 Listed in: Biology, as BIOL-454

 Most biodiversity on our planet can be found in tropical latitudes.
 Tropical rainforests, for example, which account for less than 10% of the Earth’s surface, may contain 50-75% of all plant and animal species.
-This course will examine some of the myriad biotic interactions that occur in the tropics using an ecological, evolutionary, and behavioral approach.
-The course will also touch on important applied issues such as reforestation, sustainable agriculture, and ecotourism.
-In order to provide students with greater first-hand knowledge, the course will begin with a 2-3 week field trip to Costa Rica (at an additional cost to students; financial aid available; all interested students should contact Professor Clotfelter regardless of financial circumstances) during the January Interterm.
-The field component will focus on three habitat types: lowland tropical forests, montane cloud forests, and tropical dry forests.
-While in Costa Rica, we will utilize the expertise of local specialists to learn more about taxonomic groups that are particularly significant in the tropics, such as bats, ants, and epiphytic plants.
-Students will conduct independent research projects during the field component of the course, as well as a written and oral project during the seminar component of the course.
+In this course we will examine some of the myriad biotic interactions that occur in the tropics using an ecological, evolutionary, and behavioral approach.
+The course is divided into two main components: a two-week interterm field course and an advanced seminar.
+During the field course students will be immersed in the tropical forests of Costa Rica, with a focus on organismal identification and comparisons between three sites (lowland Caribbean rainforest, cloud forest, and coastal dry forest).
+While in Costa Rica, we will utilize the expertise of local specialists to learn more about taxonomic groups that are particularly significant in the tropics, such as bats, frogs, and epiphytic plants.
+Back on campus, students will analyze tree diversity data collected in the field, as well as focus on a specific topic within tropical biology, around which students will design experimental research that will be presented in an NSF-style grant proposal.
 Three hours per week.

-If Overenrolled: Instructor will conduct student interviews.
-Priority will be given to those students who could benefit most from the opportunity to study biology abroad.
+How to handle overenrollment: Instructors will solicit applications in the preceding semester.
+Priority will be given to Biology and Environmental Studies majors and those students who could benefit most from the opportunity to study biology abroad.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: readings, written work, oral presentations, group work, field work, independent research, quantitative work